FoxinTale/Character-DB/README.md

  - [x] Add / fix user permissions.
  - [ ] Add a lockout policy to auto logout after a preset amount of time.
  - [ ] Create a custom admin user interface instead of using external 'PHPMyAdmin".
- - [ ] Fix the improper logout and properly destroy the session.
+ - [x] Fix the improper logout and properly destroy the session.
  - [ ] Implement a functionality for users to be able to edit and delete their own information.
- - [ ] Add a way for characters to be shared.
+ - [x] Add a way for characters to be shared.
 No point in creating a character if you can't share it with others, after all.
+(It was HTTP GET request using the charID).
  - [ ] Image uploads.
 For character appearances.
 Make it work.